OuadiElfarouki/llama.cpp/README-sycl.md

 *Notes :*

-- By default, `mmap` is used to read model file.
+- By default, `mmap` is used to read the model file.
 In some cases, it causes runtime hang issues.
 Please disable it by passing `--no-mmap` to the `/bin/main` if faced with the issue.

 ## Windows